Investment diversification: how it works and why it’s important

 "Don't put all your eggs in one basket."

-It's a common expression, but did you know it's also valuable advice when investing?
+It's a common expression and valuable advice when investing.

 Diversification is a strategy intended to help ensure that you are not overly concentrated in a limited number of asset classes.
-This can help to reduce portfolio volatility while capturing market returns over time across asset classes.
-Lower volatility tends to mean relatively smaller moves up and down in a portfolio’s overall value.
+It can help to reduce portfolio volatility while capturing market returns over time across asset classes.
+Lower volatility means relatively smaller moves up and down in a portfolio’s value over time.

-Putting your entire net worth into one stock or asset class is a risky endeavor.
+Putting a large proportion of your net worth into one stock or asset class is a risky endeavor.
 If the value of that one stock or asset class drops significantly, it will dramatically reduce the value of your portfolio.
-The more you have invested in the stock or asset class, the bigger the impact it can have.

-The goal is to ensure that you are not overly concentrated in any one asset to smooth out the inevitable dips and bumps that result from market volatility, while not giving up return over full market cycles.
+The goal is to ensure that you are not overly concentrated in any one asset class in order to smooth out the inevitable dips and bumps that result from market volatility, while not giving up return over full market cycles.

 For example, an investor could have a mix of large cap equities, bonds, international stock funds, and cash reserves.
 If one of those asset categories experiences a downturn, the other assets can help to mitigate the negative impact to overall portfolio performance.

-While it doesn’t eliminate risk or ensure profitable returns, diversification can help to create the right balance of risk and return so that it aligns with your investment goals.
-This may also help you feel more comfortable with the up and down movements of markets and your portfolio and give you confidence to stick with your long-term investment plan.
+While it doesn’t eliminate risk or ensure profitable returns, diversification can help to create the right balance of risk and return so that it aligns with your tolerance for risk and your investment goals.
+It may also help you feel more comfortable with the up and down movements of markets and your portfolio and give you confidence to stay with your long-term investment plan.

 For added protection against market fluctuations, many investors prefer to diversify their holdings within asset classes.

-For example, instead of only investing in an S&P 500 index fund, an investor could diversify by spreading their investments across other index funds that track other equity market sectors, such as the Russell 2000, the Dow Jones Industrial Average, or the NASDAQ market.
+For example, instead of only investing in an S&P 500 index fund, an investor could diversify by spreading their investments across other index funds that track other equity market sectors, such as the Russell 2000 or the Dow Jones Industrial Average.
 International stocks or index funds are also an option to invest across various geographies and currencies.

 You should diversify your holdings with fixed income asset classes to help balance your risk.
-Different types of bonds — like government bonds, municipal bonds, and corporate bonds — have varying degrees of risk.
+Different types of bonds — like government, municipal, and corporate bonds — have varying degrees of risk.
 Risk can also be managed by investing in bonds with different maturity dates.
-Professionally managed bond funds provide diversification across bond type and maturity.
+Professionally managed bond funds are the most efficient way to obtain diversification across bond types and maturities.

 Because they are highly liquid, investors can also diversify by holding a variety of cash equivalents.
 A cash equivalent is a type of short-term investment that can be quickly converted into cash, like T-bills, money market accounts, commercial paper, banker's acceptances, and CDs with very short maturities.